Sehnsucht 202

 Sehnsucht 202 (English title: Longing 202) is a 1932 German musical comedy film directed by Max Neufeld and distributed by UFA.
 Sehnsucht 202 was Luise Rainer's film debut.

 Plot

-Set in Vienna, the film focuses on Magda and Kitty, two young women who reply to a newspaper advertisement and are contacted by the two young owners of a parfume store.
-Because their replies were confused with that of a flirtatious stenographer, the two men have different intentions than the girls and complications ensue.
+Set in Vienna, the film focuses on two young women.
+Unemployed Magda places a classified ad seeking employment.
+Wealthy Kitty places a classified ad offering investment in promising businesses.
+An incompetent desk worker gets the two ads mixed up into one.
+The ad triggers a reply by the two young owners of a parfume store on the brink of insolvency.
+All sorts of complications ensue.